 The December 1975 election brought the Malcolm Fraser led Coalition to power with a landslide victory.
 Fortunately, the new government had promised to continue the push for Aboriginal land rights.

-In December 1976, the Aboriginal Land Rights (Northern Territory) Act was passed with historic bipartisan support.
-It was the first legislation that allowed for Aboriginal people to claim land title if traditional association could be proven.
+In December 1976 the Aboriginal Land Rights (Northern Territory) Act was passed with historic bipartisan support.
+It was the first legislation that allowed for First Nations peoples to claim land title if traditional association could be proven.

 Four land councils were established under the Act: